Georgia Tech baseball sophomore catcher Joey Bart has become a monster at and behind the plate

 10th round draft choice by Cincinnati Reds (2001);

 July 3, 2007 (First stint: August 1, 2005)

-Bryan Prince is in his 10th year on The Flats as an assistant baseball coach having returned to Tech as a full-time assistant coach in the summer of 2007.
+Bryan Prince wrapped up his 10th year on The Flats as an assistant baseball coach in 2017 having returned to Tech as a full-time assistant coach in the summer of 2007.
 Prince is no stranger to Tech having played for head coach Danny Hall from 1998-2001 and then beginning his coaching career as Tech's volunteer assistant in 2006.